sabrinagomes1000/Weather4SoyBeans/README.md

 it should:

 DONE
 1- Get Regional weather information from openweahter website and use a langraph agent to analyse the weather for the next few days.
 It should check for humidity, rain, wind, temperature  etc. Get the agent to make a report.
-DONE

 IN PROGRESS
-2- Get local information with an API from a local IoT weather station - in Progress
+2- Get local information with an API from a local IoT weather station

 TO DO
 3- Get sattelite imagery with soil humidity and other parameters from an area (poligon) from the website : agromonitoring - in progress get NDVI, EVI, EVI2, NRI  and weather